Disha-kumari/Java_Progs/README.md

 # Java_Progs
-This is my lab program
+This is my lab program.
 Disha kumari
 NNM24IS074